By Julie Sneider, Assistant Editor

 The birth of worksite wellness programs dates back decades, when skyrocketing health insurance costs prompted businesses to find new ways to contain employee health expenses and reduce absenteeism due to illness.
 Employers began promoting good-health practices among their workers by offering health-risk appraisals and incentives to lose weight, exercise more and stop smoking.

-But at CSX Corp., the employee health and wellness program is more than an attempt to save on health-care expenses or cut absenteeism.
+, the employee health and wellness program is more than an attempt to save on health-care expenses or cut absenteeism.
 It’s also intrinsically linked to a core company value: Safety.

 The thinking: A healthier employee makes for a safer employee.

 “Staying safe on the job is CSX’s No. 1 priority for employees — but aiding their general health overall is a close second,” CSX officials wrote in the company’s most recent “Corporate and Social Responsibility” report.

 The Class I’s health and wellness program has evolved over the past decade.
 It’s now designed to promote safety as a way of life, says Kenneth Glover, CSX director of health, wellness and human performance.

 For Glover and the CSX wellness staff, that means answering the question: What do employees need to be physically and mentally prepared to do their jobs?

 During the past year, Glover has used the program to emphasize the concept of railroad workers as “industrial athletes.”
 Just as sports athletes must have a certain level of physical health in order to compete, industrial athletes have to maintain a certain level of health in order to safely perform their jobs.
 At CSX, the health and wellness program zeroes in on muscular endurance, muscular strength, cardiovascular endurance, flexibility, and body composition, Glover says.